ANTsX/ANTsPy/CONTRIBUTING.md

 coveralls
 ```

+We use https://coveralls.io/ for hosting our coverage information.

 Refer to that file for adding tests.
 We use the `unittest` module for creating tests, which
 generally have the following structure: